 What Is A Mobile Home?

-Mobile homes are prefabricated homes that are built in a factory and transported to a piece of land.
-As their name suggests, you can move a mobile home.
-Though, they are often semi-permanently located in one place for a period of time.
+Mobile homes are homes built in a factory and transported to a piece of land.
+As its name suggests, you can move a mobile home.
+However, these homes are often semi-permanently located in one place for a period of time.

-But, according to the Department of Housing and Urban Development, the term “mobile home” is outdated.
-As of 1976, they are now called manufactured homes and built to the Manufactured Home Construction and Safety Standards.
-Manufactured homes are built according to the HUD code and are built on a permanent chassis.
-These manufactured homes are different from the original version of mobile homes that we often think of from the 1950s and 1960s.
+But, according to the Department of Housing and Urban Development (HUD), the term “mobile home” is outdated.
+As of 1976, they are called “manufactured homes” and are built to the Manufactured Home Construction and Safety Standards.
+Manufactured homes are also built according to the HUD code, and on a permanent chassis.
+These manufactured homes are different from the original version of mobile homes from the 1950s and 1960s.

 How Much Do Mobile Homes Cost?

 There is a wide range of prices available for mobile homes, though they’re almost always cheaper than homes built on-site.
 In October 2021, the average sales price of a new home sold in the U.S. was $407,700.
 At the same time, the average sales price of a manufactured home was $106,800.

 Why are manufactured homes so much less expensive than on-site homes?
 The lower price is due to how materials are procured and how the homes are produced.
 Companies that produce manufactured homes can buy materials in bulk, receiving better costs.
 Plus, there is less material wasted when building a mobile home.
 Then they’re manufactured on an assembly line at a central location, meaning you’re getting economies of scale on labor.
 They’re also built faster than a site-built home, meaning you could be in your new place faster than you expect.